bessiejiang/Buy-Sell-Website-GatorStore/application/README.md

 After that, you should be ready to start the server!

-**When you are done, you should suspend the VM to save laptop battery: `vagrant suspend`**
+**When you are done, press ctrl-d to exit the vagrant shell**

 ## 2. Run the local server

-If you haven't already, start the VM and get a remote shell:
+If you haven't already, start the VM and get a vagrant shell:

 ```sh
 ./scripts/dev